Lamellipodium: Description

 Structurally, the barbed ends of the microfilaments (localized actin monomers in an ATP-bound form) face the "seeking" edge of the cell, while the pointed ends (localized actin monomers in an ADP-bound form) face the lamella behind.
 This creates treadmilling throughout the lamellipodium, which aids in the retrograde flow of particles throughout.
 Arp2/3 complexes are present at microfilament-microfilament junctions in lamellipodia, and help create the actin meshwork.
-Arp 2/3 can only join onto previously existing microfilaments, but once bound it creates a site for the extension of new microfilaments, which creates branching.
+Arp2/3 can only join onto previously existing microfilaments, but once bound it creates a site for the extension of new microfilaments, which creates branching.
 Another molecule that is often found in polymerizing actin with Arp2/3 is cortactin, which appears to link tyrosine kinase signalling to cytoskeletal reorganization in the lamellipodium and its associated structures.

 Rac and Cdc42 are two Rho-family GTPases which are normally cytosolic but can also be found in the cell membrane under certain conditions.
 When Cdc42 is activated, it can interact with Wiskott–Aldrich syndrome protein (WASp) family receptors, in particular N-WASp, which then activates Arp2/3.
 This stimulates actin branching and increases cell motility.
 Rac1 induces cortactin to localize to the cell membrane, where it simultaneously binds F-actin and Arp2/3.
 The result is a structural reorganization of the lamellipodium and ensuing cell motility.
 Rac promotes lamellipodia while cdc42 promotes filopodia.

 Ena/VASP proteins are found at the leading edge of lamellipodia, where they promote actin polymerization necessary for lamellipodial protrusion and chemotaxis.
 Further, Ena/VASP prevents the action of capping protein, which halts actin polymerization.